slash3b/slash3b.github.io/_posts/2017-08-30-additional-criteria-in-the-join-clause.markdown

 Today at work I was silly enough not to ask help from my colleagues, I've decided to deal with the problem myself and came up with a shitty solution.
 During code review horrible hackery was revaled and I was taugh to live a simple life.

-Lets consider the following - there are tow tables:
+Lets consider the following - there are two tables:

     SELECT * FROM docs